Tulip-0333/My-Singing-Monsters/README.md

-# My Singing Monsters Codenames
+# My Singing Monsters Assets

-This repository contains a list of codenames for the monsters in My Singing Monsters, along with their corresponding audio files.
+This repository contains various assets from the popular mobile game My Singing Monsters.
+These assets include sprite sheets, audio files, and more.

-## List of Codenames

-The list of codenames is stored in the `monstercodes.txt` file in the root directory of this repository.
-Each line in the file corresponds to a different monster, with the codename followed by a colon and then the monster name.
+## Sprite Sheets

+The `sprite_sheets` directory contains PNG sprite sheets for various monsters in the game.
+Each sprite sheet consists of multiple frames, representing the different animations of the monster.

 ## Audio Files

-In addition to the codenames, this repository also includes audio files for each of the monsters.
-The audio files are organized by their corresponding codename, and are in MP3 format.
-The list is stored in the `audiocodes.txt` file in the root directory of this repository.

-The audio samples can be found in `path\to\steamapps\common\My Singing Monsters\data\audio`.
-To use the audio files, simply find the file for the corresponding codename and use it as needed.
+The `audio_files` directory contains various audio files used in the game, such as monster songs and sound effects.
+These files are in MP3 format.

-## Monster Files
+## Other Assets

-The monster files can be found in `path\to\steamapps\common\My Singing Monsters\data\gfx` and `path\to\steamapps\common\My Singing Monsters\data\monsters`.
-These files contain the images for each of the monsters in the game.
+The `other_assets` directory contains miscellaneous assets used in the game, such as backgrounds, fonts, and icons.

-## Contributing
+## Usage

-If you have additional codenames or audio files to contribute to this repository, please submit a pull request.
+Feel free to use these assets for personal or educational purposes.
+However, please do not use them for commercial purposes without obtaining permission from Big Blue Bubble, the developers of My Singing Monsters.

-## License
+## Credits

-This project is not currently licensed.
-Use at your own risk.
+All assets in this repository are the property of Big Blue Bubble.
+This repository is not affiliated with or endorsed by Big Blue Bubble.